security-assignments/security-assignments.github.io/_tutorials/intro-to-networking.md

 1. What is the public IP address for Temple.edu?
 1. What class of IP address is the IP address for Temple.edu?
 1. What is the IP address for your Metaploitable2 VM?
-1. What is the IP address for your Windows 7 VM?
+1. What is the IP address for your Windows VM?
-1. Is the IP address for your Windows 7 and Metasploitable 2 VMs public or private?
+1. Is the IP address for your Windows and Metasploitable 2 VMs public or private?
 1. How would you test communication between two devices?
 1. What protocol is commonly used on the internet?
-1. Use the following tools--netstat, dig, nslookup, and ping--to examine the IP address for Temple.edu and explain how these tools can be beneficial to a security professional.
+1. Use the following tools--`netstat`, `dig`, `nslookup`, and `ping`--to examine the IP address for Temple.edu and explain how these tools can be beneficial to a security professional.
 Take screenshots to show you have answered the above questions and add them to document you will submit.

 # Shodan